Two aircraft collide, crash during Dallas air show

-DALLAS (AP) — Two historic military planes collided and crashed to the ground Saturday during a Dallas air show, federal officials said, sending plumes of black smoke billowing into the sky.
+DALLAS (AP) — Two historic military planes collided and crashed to the ground Saturday during a Dallas air show, exploding into a ball of flame and sending plumes of black smoke billowing into the sky.
 It was unclear how many people were on board the aircraft or if anyone on the ground was hurt.

 Anthony Montoya saw the two planes collide.